-- to inform you of the current issues facing surgical services in Aotearoa New Zealand - to set out the role of RACS in the healthcare system - to improve communication and collaboration with yourself, the Minister of Health and the Commissioner of Te Whatu Ora - Health New Zealand.
+- to inform you of the current issues facing surgical services in Aotearoa New Zealand - to set out the role of RACS in the healthcare system - to improve communication and collaboration with you, the Commissioner and the Chief Executive of Te Whatu Ora - Health New Zealand.
+Historically there have been good communication channels between RACS and the Ministry, however, RACS has recently struggled in more recent times to get access to the Minister of Health or Commissioner.